 If you are experiencing eye pain, redness, or any abnormal symptoms the doctors at Cooper Optometry can help.
 Emergency rooms and primary care physicians may not have the necessary tools to diagnose and manage eye conditions.
 These conditions must be managed by using specific equipment for the eyes.
 Drs.
-Cooper and Tran are here to provide emergency appointments and protect your eye health.
+Cooper and Chung are here to provide emergency appointments and protect your eye health.
 Schedule an emergency appointment today by calling the Santa Monica office directly.

 Please note that any serious injuries should be assessed at a hospital.

 Drs.
-Cooper and Tran can manage most minor eye conditions such as red eyes, swollen eyelids, itchy eyes, foreign body removal, corneal abrasions, and many other superficial injuries and conditions.
+Cooper and Chung can manage most minor eye conditions such as red eyes, swollen eyelids, itchy eyes, foreign body removal, corneal abrasions, and many other superficial injuries and conditions.
 Please schedule an emergency appointment if you have painful, red eyes or any dramatic changes to your vision.

 The types of eye injuries that require emergency treatment include:

 A direct injury to your eye or skull that causes a black eye, severe swelling, or bleeding is considered trauma.
 This must be treated at a hospital or ER depending on the severity, especially if there is bone damage.
 Please call our office first to see if we are able to manage your injury.

 A chemical injury includes direct eye contact with chemicals like cleaners, garden products, or gasoline.

 Dirt, dust, metal, or other objects can scratch your cornea, the clear tissue that covers the front surface of your eye and cause severe pain and redness.

 Blurred vision, decreased vision, double vision, or vision loss are vision disturbances that indicate you should call the office immediately.

 Pain from an eye injury or unexplained pain in and around the eye must be assessed in a timely matter.